BTCDecoded/blvm-docs/src/sdk/overview.md

 # Developer SDK Overview

-The developer SDK (`bllvm-sdk`) provides governance infrastructure and composition framework for Bitcoin.
-It offers reusable governance primitives and a composition framework for building alternative Bitcoin implementations.
+The developer SDK (`bllvm-sdk`) provides governance infrastructure and a composition framework for Bitcoin.
+It includes reusable governance primitives and a composition framework for building alternative Bitcoin implementations.

 ## Architecture Position